Catta-pilosa/Notebooks/README.md

 2. Note on the topic of **toric varities**.
 The reference is William Fulton's 'Introduction to Toric Varieties'.
 This note contains section 3.1 and 3.2 of this book, which talks about the orbits of a toric varirty with torus action and fundamental group of toric vatieties.
 Another reference is Oda's book 'Convex Bodies and Algebraic Geometry: An introduction to the Theory of Toric Varieties'.

+3. Note on Friedman's book 'Algebraic Surfaces and Holomorphic Vector Bundles'.